 This article first sketches how widespread AI systems have become in digital government.
 Next, it details the public law-like features of the responsible AI movement.
-The article then uses the Declaration to show how distinctions between artificial versus natural intelligence and future nal Act and the Artificial Intelligence and Data Act and to make consequential and related amendments to other Acts, 1st Sess, 44th Parl, 2022 [Digital Charter Implementation Act]).
+The article then uses the Declaration to show how distinctions between artificial versus natural intelligence and future versus present/past individualize and futurize how AI systems function.

+Intelligence and Data Act and to make consequential and related amendments to other Acts, 1st Sess, 44th Parl, 2022 [Digital Charter Implementation Act]).

-[&]quot;Montréal Declaration for a Responsible Development of Artificial Intelligence" (2018), online: <montrealdeclaration-responsibleai.com/the-declaration/> [perma.cc/E4JC-9UJ3] [Declaration].
+6 "Montréal Declaration for a Responsible Development of Artificial Intelligence" (2018), online: <montrealdeclaration-responsibleai.com> [perma.cc/E4JC-9UJ3] [Declaration].
 A literature review of all published articles on the Declaration yielded only five articles from the humanities and social sciences, one article from computer science, and none written by legal scholars.

-This ongoing study includes a systematic review of major reports and policy documents on responsible AI from Canada, the United States, Europe, and the United Kingdom, attendance at responsible AI workshops, seminars, and events in Montreal and Toronto, a review of online talks on responsible AI, and interviews with key actors, including technologists, ethicists, and others.
+7 This ongoing study includes a systematic review of major reports and policy documents on responsible AI from Canada, the United States, Europe, and the United Kingdom, attendance at responsible AI workshops, seminars, and events in Montreal and Toronto, a review of online talks on responsible AI, and interviews with key actors, including technologists, ethicists, and others.